LeftEmpty/AirBnB_DBMS_Imitation/README.md

 #### Data
 This file includes the bulk of the statements.
 This file includes 2000+ (includes docs & white space) lines of sql statements that serve to fill the database with properly linked, semi-realistic test data.

+#### Metadata
+This file includes the statements that were used to provide the metadata mentioned in the submission accompanying abstract.
+This file can be executed as is, but can also be ignored as it is not relevant to the implementation of the database.

 #### Test
 Test.sql includes test cases for each table, putting focus on more important tables that are relevant to the main functionality of the database.
 The provided primarily test the integrity of the relationship between tables and the related data stored within them.
 This means that test cases will select data entries that store data over multiple related tables.
 By viewing this information, we can confirm that data was properly inserted into these tables.
 (This file also includes examples which will run during installation).
 Additionally, equivalence classes have been used to reduce the workload to a reasonable amount without reducing the achieved result.